MSc Mountain Environment and Development Studies: Career Path

 • Conducting research: Professionals may be responsible for designing and conducting research projects in mountain regions, which may involve collecting and analyzing data and conducting fieldwork.

-• Communicating findings: Professionals may be responsible for presenting research findings to a variety of audiences, including policymakers, local communities, and the general public.
+• Communicating findings: Professionals may be responsible for presenting research findings to various audiences, including policymakers, local communities, and the general public.
 They may also be responsible for writing reports, papers, and other documents related to their work.

 • Managing resources: Professionals working in natural resource management may be responsible for managing the use and conservation of natural resources in mountain regions, such as forests, water, and minerals.

-• Teaching and training: Professionals working in academia may be responsible for teaching courses and training students in mountain environments and development issues.
+• Teaching and training: Academic professionals may be responsible for teaching courses and training students in mountain environments and development issues.

-• Providing technical assistance: Professionals may be responsible for providing technical assistance to governments, NGOs, or local communities on environmental and development issues in mountain regions.
+• Technical assistance: Professionals may provide technical assistance to governments, NGOs, or local communities on environmental and development issues in mountain regions.

-• Working with diverse stakeholders: Professionals may be required to work with a variety of stakeholders, including local communities, governments, NGOs, and private sector organizations, and to navigate complex and often conflicting interests.
+• Working with diverse stakeholders: Professionals may be required to interact with various stakeholders, including local communities, governments, NGOs, and private sector organizations, and navigate complex and often conflicting interests.

 Career Options